wp-plugins/gwolle-gb/readme.txt

 ... and all that integrated in the stylish WordPress look.

-You may have "DMSGuestbook" installed - that's great, because since version 0.9.5 Gwolle-GB enables you to import DMSGuestbook's entries easily using an assistant.
-The importer does not delete any of your data, so you can go back to DMSGuestbook without loss of data, if you want to.
+You may have another guestbook installed.
+That's great, because Gwolle-GB enables you to import entries easily.
+The importer does not delete any of your data, so you can go back to your previous setup without loss of data, if you want to.
 Trying Gwolle-GB is as easy as 1-2-3.

+Import is supported from:

+* DMSGuestbook.
+* WordPress comments from a page.
+* (to come) Gwolle-GB itself.

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.